Offshore asylum centres are costly and inefficient, says Belgian PM

 European leaders are due to tackle the issue of immigration at the autumn European summit in Brussels.
 The idea is to give them an opportunity to express and exchange views on the issue, without necessarily taking any decisions.

-On Monday, Commission president Ursula von der Leyen sent a letter to the 27 member states outlining a ten-point plan to encourage the return of migrants.
+On Monday, Commission president Ursula von der Leyen sent a letter to the 27 member states outlining a 10-point plan to encourage the return of migrants.
 She does not rule out either "return hubs", which would concentrate people to be expelled in countries outside the EU, or the outsourcing of asylum applications for migrants rescued at sea, as Giorgia Meloni's Italy has been doing with Albania since Monday.

 "In the past, external hubs have never proved to be effective," De Croo said.
 "What works are agreements with third countries such as Tunisia, Mauritania and Egypt.
 The impact of these bilateral agreements is major," he said.